vagrod/zara-rust/README.md

 - Number of built-in side effects like running effects, underwater effects and such

 Saving and restoring engine state is supported: everything except inventory items.
 Inventory is very custom to every use case, and you must handle it in the way your project structure/logic demands.

-## What's in progress
-- Wiki; preparing for a release

 The demo is using `crossterm`.